 Mercy Clinic Hospital is a leader in Palliative Care and Hospice.
 Mercy Hospital is one of only 23 hospitals in the U.S. to receive the Advanced Palliative Care Certification by The Joint Commission.
-Headed by Dr. Kathy Garcia, Palliative Care addresses a patient’s physical, emotional, social and spiritual needs and facilitates patient independence, access to information and choice.
+Palliative Care addresses a patient’s physical, emotional, social and spiritual needs and facilitates patient independence, access to information and choice.
 The team includes physicians, nurse practitioners, licensed clinical social workers, chaplains, dietitians, physical therapy, integrative medicine such as music therapy and massage therapy.
 This team works alongside a patient’s primary care physician or specialist to provide an extra layer of support.
 Patients experience firsthand the benefits of Mercy’s team-based approach.
-Mercy now has a Palliative Care Fellowship, so residents will be working alongside said fellow during this rotation.
+Mercy now has a Palliative Care Fellowship, so residents will be working alongside a fellow during this rotation.

 Available in PGY-3 year for interested residents.
 The goal of this elective is to expose residents who may be considering a career in hospital medicine to our hospitalist model.
 Residents will work one-on-one with an assigned hospitalist faculty caring for patients on a high volume service without interns or medical students.
 This is a patient care model that accurately reflects what a practicing hospitalist will experience.